What’s the difference between vector files and raster files?

 Previous

-A brief history of famous logos.
+Here is a brief history of five well-known logos.

 Next